- Home

 Apply

-To request Defensive Driving online, enter your citation number and date of birth, press the search tab, then select explore options.
+ONLINE.
+Request Defensive Driving online, enter your citation number and date of birth, press the search tab, then select explore options.

-To apply for Defensive Driving by mail, print the Defensive Driving Application (PDF) and mail it to:
+BY MAIL.
+Print the Defensive Driving Application (PDF) and mail it to:

 University Park Municipal Court